Keysight/cyperf/deployment/containers/README.md

             #        - subnet: "10.10.10.0/24"
     ```
     4. Replace the place holder `AGENT_TAGS` with your preferred tags for identifying the agents as visible in the CyPerf Controller Agent Assignement dialog.
-    5. When Client and Server containers are running in two different host, them Server container must do port mirroring with host for port 80 and 443.
+    5. When Client and Server containers are running in two different hosts, them Server container must do port mirroring with host for port 80 and 443.
     ```
             #     ports:
             #       - "80:80"
             #       - "443:443"
     ```
-    6. Decide the number of replicas that are required to start with the CyPerf Agent client and server pods and modify the count accordingly.
-    7. Reserve and limit the memory and cpu resources for CyPerf Agent containers, depending on your requirement.
+    5. Reserve and limit the memory and cpu resources for CyPerf Agent containers, depending on your requirement.

         **_NOTE:_** For more information, see [Managing Resources for the CyPerf Agents](#managing-resources-for-the-cyperf-agents).
 - Apply the conpose file.